Honey garlic glazed shrimp that is ready in 10 minutes in your cast iron skillet or grill, but delivers in flavor like a Boss!

-If you love shrimp, honey and garlic, plus a little fiery attitude from red chile peppers, then this weeknight honey garlic shrimp is your thing.
+If you love shrimp, honey and garlic, plus a little fiery attitude from red chili peppers, then this weeknight honey garlic shrimp is your thing.

-I have to tell you, this is pretty much the perfect appetizer, but go ahead and steam some broccoli or brown rice, or make some of these stir fry noodles, and you can turn it into a feast of a dinner for a crowd.
+I have to tell you, this is pretty much the perfect appetizer, but go ahead and steam some broccoli or brown rice, or make some of these stir fry noodles to make it a dinner.

-Make sure to go for cleaned and deveined shrimp at the market, but keep the tails on.
-Makes it easier to enjoy as finger food but also looks way prettier.
+Go for cleaned and deveined shrimp at the market, but keep the tails on.
+Makes it easier to enjoy as finger food but also looks prettier.

 Don’t be stingy with the garlic, we are making honey garlic shrimp over here after all, so 3 large garlic cloves for every pound of shrimp is a good ratio.
 I’d say even more if you are one of us who can’t get enough garlic, more is good, but never less 😉

 Let’s talk spice!

 The combo of garlic and honey with the soy sauce is really lovely, but it needs to be spiced up a bit with some red chili pepper, both in the marinade and extra for serving.

 Also, don’t forget that last fresh squeeze of lime, it is absolutely necessary to balance out that sweetness from the honey garlic sauce.

 To take this to the ultimate level we served the final dish with fresh cut mango or salsa.